Irish Aid funding 2017-2021

-In 2017, Christian Aid Ireland is beginning a new five-year funding partnership with Irish Aid, the Irish government’s development agency.
+In 2017, Christian Aid Ireland began a new five-year funding partnership with Irish Aid, the Irish government’s development agency running from 2017 -2021.

 Building on our previous phase of funding from 2012-2015, we will work to expose and end the scandal of poverty and inequality in seven countries: Angola, Sierra Leone, Zimbabwe, Colombia, Guatemala, El Salvador and Israel and the Occupied Palestinian Territory – in our Programme Grant 2017-2021.

 Our partnership with Irish Aid also enables us to respond to humanitarian crises, providing crucial aid to people whose lives have been devastated by violent conflict, forced to flee from their homes, natural disasters and extreme poverty.

 Our funding from the Humanitarian Program Plan, 2017-2018, allows us to respond to the needs of the most vulnerable people living in five countries: Burundi, South Sudan, Democratic Republic of the Congo, Myanmar and Lebanon (working with refugees across the Middle East).

 As part of our grant from Irish Aid we also receive support to engage the Irish public on development, human rights and peace building issues.